Hanlin Wu

 I’m a psychologist hiding in linguistics.
 I work as a postdoctoral fellow in the Neurobiology of Language Learning (NLL) Lab, the Chinese University of Hong Kong.
 I hold a Ph.D. in Linguistics (The Chinese University of Hong Kong), a Research Master in Basic Psychology (Renmin University of China), and a B.A. in Translation and Interpreting (Beijing International Studies University).

 I’m interested in how human brains (and artificial systems) represent, process, and learn speech.
-My postdoctoral project focuses on how phonetic categories are represented and learned by the human brain.
-My PhD dissertation explores how the demographic information of a speaker influences spoken language comprehension.
-Other projects include how brains of autistic and neurotypical children process social-emotional language, and how large language models process social-linguistic information.
-In most of my work, I use EEG, functional MRI, and computational metrics.
+My postdoctoral projects focus on how phonetic categories are represented and learned by the human brain, and how the human learning process can be simulated by deep neural networks (transformer).
+My PhD dissertation explores how language is rationally processed by the brain in a broad context that involves the information of the speaker.
+Other projects include how brains of autistic children process social-emotional language, and how large audio language models process social-linguistic information.
+In most of my work, I use EEG, functional MRI, machine learning, and computational metrics.

 Contact: hanlinwu@cuhk.edu.hk